Updates to the Beta AR

 This jacket is well balanced among durability, lightweight, and versatility.
 It is not the lightest or most supple, but it still allows an excellent range of motion.

-Compared to the other award-winning jackets, this one is stiffer than the OR Clairvoyant and the Beta SL, but more supple than the Alpha SV.
+Compared to the other award-winning jackets, this one is stiffer, but still more supple than the Alpha SV.
 As such, if you're looking for something that offers a little more burly storm protection and durability, but still feels soft for technical climbing purposes, this might be the right balance for you.

 Arc'teryx placed the hand pockets high enough to be accessible while wearing a harness.
 We liked this for another concept of Mobility—it allows you quick access to snacks or navigation tools without having to slow down or fiddle with awkward pockets and zippers.